The Colourful History of Missoni Home

 The ‘Venjulia’ tracksuits that they created became the uniform of the Italian team for the London Olympic Games of 1948, in which Ottavio Missoni himself was a finalist.
 Watching on the sidelines was Rosita Jelmini, who was staying in London to study English.
 The father of one of her friends was the president of the Gallarate Athletic Club, of which Ottavio was a member.
 That was how they met, and the rest as they say is history.

 Married five years later in 1953, the couple moved to Gallarate and continued to work in knitwear together.
-The tracksuits were joined by a small catalog of women’s garments, both Rosita and Ottavio had strengths that combined together to create a thriving business, Rosita developed the shape of the range whilst Ottavio played the role of colorist and technician.
+The tracksuits were joined by a small catalogue of women’s garments, both Rosita and Ottavio had strengths that combined together to create a thriving business, Rosita developed the shape of the range whilst Ottavio played the role of colourist and technician.

 The Missoni brand began to grow, slowly building up their knitwear factory into the internationally renowned fashion house that it is today.
 Working hard throughout the ‘50s & ‘60s they built up a reputation in Europe and then their breakthrough in the American market came in 1969.
 Diana Vreeland, the fashion legend and then editor of American Vogue, enthused about the brand so much that copious press coverage and meetings with prestigious buyers followed.